Dronecode/utm-adapter/spec/On_tactical_air_risk_mitigation.md

 They should

-- detect other aircraft in the vicinity of their own aircraft;
+- be able to detect other aircraft in the vicinity of their own aircraft;
-- decide if the other aircraft are at risk;
+- decide if any of those other aircraft are at risk;
 - if so, command their own aircraft to take evasive action; and
-- observe effectiveness of evasive action.
+- verify effectiveness of evasive action.

 References: